BUMETCS673/seprojects-cs673olf24team1/ai-api/readme.md

 ```

 **Description**:
 Submit student data to retrieve a personalized course schedule.
 This should be done at the beginning of the conversation, returning a simple string message.
+The user_id must be unique for each user.

 **Request Body**:
 ```json